 What are the best and worst sides of your experience at Ponicode?

-I don’t think there were.
+I don’t think there were any.
 It is more a matter of having a match between your personality type and the startup culture.
 The whole point of a small structure is that you are led to deal with a lot of different topics in a fast paced process that has started before your arrival and will continue beyond.
-The Ponicode solution has changed so much over the course of my 6 month internship and it was absolutely fascinating to be part of this creative process and see how decisions made on a monday are put into action on tuesday and bring visible changes by friday.
+The Ponicode solution has changed so much over the course of my 6 month internship and it was absolutely fascinating to be part of this creative process and see how decisions made on a Monday are put into action on Tuesday and bring visible changes by Friday.
 That start up DNA was the number one positive aspect of working at Ponicode against working in a big company.

 Beyond that diversity in the daily life at Ponicode I think I found the tasks very rich and I was delighted to see there is a culture of listening and exchanging between co-workers.
 All along my internship my coworkers always paid attention to what I wanted to do and where my work interests were at.